 Meetings with the leadership of the three principal Tahltan communities of Dease Lake, Iskut, and Telegraph Creek, as well as the Tahltan Central Government and Tahltan National Development Corporation, occur in the spring and fall of each year in Dease Lake, prior to and post each season’s exploration, and at other times and in other locations as may be desirable.
 These meetings are intended to keep the Tahltan community and leadership well informed of the Company’s plans and the results of its exploration activities.
 The Company also annually signs a Communications Agreement with the Tahltan Nation, which supports open dialogue and information sharing with respect to the Company’s exploration programs on Tahltan Traditional Territory.

-In consequence of our emphasis on locally-based training and employment, the Company’s summer 2017 exploration efforts had a high degree of Tahltan involvement.
-This included personnel active in camp construction and operations, drill pad construction, drilling operations, and miscellaneous field services such as environmental and archaeological sampling, expediting, soil sampling, prospecting, core cutting, reclamation, line cutting and geotech work.
-In all, Tahltan employees accounted for an estimated 26% (876 of a total 3,427 workdays) on the Saddle project.
+In consequence of our emphasis on locally-based training and employment, the Company’s summer exploration efforts have a high degree of Tahltan involvement.
+This includes personnel active in camp construction and operations, drill pad construction, drilling operations, and miscellaneous field services such as environmental and archaeological sampling, expediting, soil sampling, prospecting, core cutting, reclamation, line cutting and geotech work.
+In all, Tahltan employees accounted for an average estimated +26% of the workforce at Tatogga.

 In concert with the foregoing activities and initiatives, the Company has moved to proactively address matters of concern to the community.
 Working with the Chief Gold Commissioner for the Province of British Columbia, in 2017 the Company initiated, supported the establishment, and donated lands toward the creation of a ‘No Registration Reserve’ over more than 844 hectares of valley bottom lands adjacent to the village of Iskut, thereby creating an enhanced, permanent buffer zone around the Iskut reserve and village.

-Working with Rescan Tahltan Environmental Consultants (RTEC), in 2017 the Company also prepared a mountain ungulates management plan which developed flight plans to ensure helicopter traffic to the Saddle target area avoids where possible disturbances to mountain sheep and goats, and remains well away from Iskut village.
-Later in the year RTEC also delivered an initial archaeological assessment of the Company’s exploration sites.
-Concurrently, initial water quality sampling and fish barrier surveys were completed over areas that saw exploration activity in 2017, the report for which was delivered in March 2018.
+Working with Rescan Tahltan Environmental Consultants (RTEC), the Company prepared a mountain ungulates management plan, which developed flight plans to ensure helicopter traffic to the Saddle target area avoids where possible disturbances to mountain sheep and goats, and remains well away from Iskut village.
+RTEC also delivered an initial archaeological assessment of the Company’s exploration sites.
+Initial water quality sampling and fish barrier surveys were completed over areas seeing exploration activity.